 - Have completed or left secondary education

-ADANC assists individuals who are transitioning from an institution —like a nursing home, treatment facility, or correctional institution.
-We work directly with these individuals to help provide the services and supports they need to move from an institutionalized setting into the community.
+ADANC assists individuals who are transitioning from an institution —such as a nursing home, adult care home, treatment facility, correctional institution or other government operated treatment facility.
+We work directly with transitioning individuals to help with the services and supports they need to move from an institutionalized setting into the community.

-ADANC can help those at risk of entering an institution to remain in the community.
+ADANC can assist those at risk of entering an institution to remain in the community.
 Individuals in the following circumstances may be at an increased risk of institutionalization:

 - Over 65

 - Homeless or soon to be homeless (can include living in temporary housing or with a relative and looking for more permanent housing)

 - Someone whose caregiver is petitioning for guardianship

 Examples of institutional diversion services that ADANC staff can provide include but are not limited to the following situations:

 - Assisting someone who is aging or has an aging caregiver with mastering